ms609/Ternary/README.md

 'Ternary' is an R package that allows the creation of ternary plots (a.k.a. ternary graphs / simplex plots / Gibbs triangles / de Finetti diagrams) using the familiar functions of the default 'graphics' package.

+Plots are currently created in a "right-pointing" orientation.
+Specifying other orientations will be possible in the next release, coming in the next month or so.

 Please let me know of any feature requests or bugs by [opening an issue on GitHub](https://github.com/ms609/Ternary/issues).